ucrcsedept/galah-interact-python/README.md

 Test Harnesses no matter what the submission system you are using for your class is.

+## Examples

+Adding tutorials and documentation has not been done yet, but there are examples available under `docs/examples/` that is a great place to start.

 ## Licensing

 The code is licensed under the Apache 2.0 license, which is a very permissive